kennyfong/milkman/README.md

 | Postcode | Y      |    Up to 10 characters |
 | Country | N      |    If not provided default to UK |

+# Application Summary

+A .Net 5 ASP.NET Core Web Api developed in Visual Studio 2019.
+Please do not use IIS or IIS Express to run and debug the application as the Postman scripts is configured to use localhost on port 5001 using HTTPS protocol.

+Swagger is available and should be the default page to load when debugging